-Depending on circumstances, preliminary sessions (excluding the office-based assessment of hypnotisability), can be held over the Internet via Skype, Zoom, Face-Time or Vsee audio-visual platforms.
+Depending on circumstances, preliminary sessions (excluding the office-based assessment of hypnotisability), can be held over the Internet via Skype, Zoom, Face-Time, Vsee or WharsApp audio-visual platforms.
 All preliminary sessions are conducted free of charge.

 Importantly, following any or all preliminary session(s), there is absolutely no obligation to continue on to the hypnotherapy change-work should you wish to change your mind.

 Should you decide to proceed beyond the initial preliminary sessions to the actual hypnotherapy change-work, this would involve attending four separate individual office-based sessions.
 As with the preceding preliminary assessment, this too requires your written consent.

 Each of the four individual working sessions is held consecutively, on a weekly basis; this can be during working hours or in the evenings.
 A Saturday clinic is also available.